jupyterhub/jupyterhub/docs/source/events/index.rst

 To begin recording events, you'll need to set two configurations:

-    1. ``handlers``: tells the EventLog *where* to route your events.
-This trait is a list of Python logging handlers that route events to
+    1. ``handlers``: tells the EventLog *where* to route your events; this trait is a list of Python logging handlers that route events to the destination
-    2. ``allows_schemas``: tells the EventLog *which* events should be recorded.
-No events are emitted by default; all recorded events must be listed here.
+    2. ``allows_schemas``: tells the EventLog *which* events should be recorded; no events are emitted by default; all recorded events must be listed here

 Here's a basic example: